v923z/micropython-ulab/docs/manual/source/ulab.rst

 catastrophic system failure, if these data are not processed in time, because the microcontroller is supposed to interact with the outside world in a timely fashion.
-In fact, this latter objective was the initiator of this project: I needed the Fourier transform of the ADC signal, and all the available options were simply too slow.
+In fact, this latter objective was the initiator of this project: I needed the Fourier transform of a signal coming from the ADC of the pyboard, and all available options were simply too slow.

 In addition to speed, another issue that one has to keep in mind when working with embedded systems is the amount of available RAM: I believe,